samerawada92/gitbookHelp/README.md

 ---
 description: >-
-  Details on ETNA Trader Suite of applications for online broker-dealers describing its components, features and more.
+  Details on TTG-SIM Trader Suite of applications for online broker-dealers describing its components, features and more.
 ---

 # What is TTG SIM?

 ETNA Trader Suite of Applications is a white label web trading platform for online broker-dealers.
-ETNA Trader is an all-in-one front to back office solution for online brokers
+TTG-SIM Trader is an all-in-one front to back office solution for online brokers

 ETNA Trader consists of several components: web trader, mobile trading applications for iOS and Android, OMS with middle and back office and trading APIs.